What is Push Max Accel?

 How to Improve this metric?

-There is a balance to be struck between brute force against the wall and getting your body aligned for a good streamline off the wall.
+There is a balance to be struck between the force produced against the wall and getting your body aligned for a good streamline off the wall.
 If you are not well aligned to streamline off the wall, any amount of acceleration gained from the push will quickly be eradicated with the friction caused by not being in a good position heading out of your turn.

 The best way to generate the most acceleration is by executing a tight, quick turn just far enough from the wall that your knees are well bent when your feet hit the wall, so you have the most leverage to push against as you unravel into a tight streamline as fast as possible.